Healing from divorce and the healing curve

 Tip 2: Break your state

-If you find yourself stuck in a funk, feeling that you can’t change how you feel, here are some really simple strategies to shift your energy fast:
+If you find yourself stuck in a funk, feeling that you can’t change how you feel, here are some simple strategies to shift your energy fast:

 - Do some star jumps

 - Shake your whole body and stretch up really tall

 - Change your clothes and wear something that you KNOW makes you feel great